Best Wireless Carrier in the U.S. Android Central 2021

 If you have an unlocked 5G phone that works with the T-Mobile network, you can access it with Google Fi.

 Google Fi isn't likely to be the best fit for many people, but if you travel often and need a network that will work not only in the U.S. but nearly anywhere in the world, there are no substitutes.
 A flexible plan is available alongside an unlimited plan.
 If you use only a few gigabytes per month, the flexible plan will be a better deal.
 Unlimited is only for the people that need fast speeds over 15GB.

 - Big combined network

-- International roaming
+- International data roaming is included

 - Bill protection prevents excessive overage